-This simple Skillet Turkey Shepherd's Pie transforms your Thanksgiving leftovers into yet another delicious meal and doesn’t let anything go to waste.
+Still in a carb coma??
+When you're ready, this easy Skillet Turkey Shepherd's Pie transforms your coveted Thanksgiving leftovers into another delicious meal and lets nothing go to waste.

 Bake off your culinary masterpiece for 20 minutes or so, and you'll be all set to dig into Thanksgiving Round 2.
 Enjoy!